Enjoy your evening drink with sasakamaboko! A simple recipe to enjoy sasakama to the fullest!

 When sasa kamaboko was first created, it was not called "sasa kamaboko" but was called "sasa kamaboko" because it resembled a tongue"Tongue Kamaboko"From hitting with the palm of your hand"Palm-sized kamaboko"The name was not stable, and it was called by various names depending on the store and person

-The name "Sasakamaboko" was born in the Showa era.
+The name "Sasakamaboko" originated in the Showa era.

-Abe Kamaboko store named it "Sasakamaboko" after the Sendai clan's family crest, "bamboo and sparrows," and the name gradually spread to the surrounding area.
+When Abe Kamaboko Store named it "Sasakamaboko," after the Sendai domain's family crest, "Bamboo and Sparrow," the name gradually became known.

 Now, this bamboo leaf-shaped kamaboko has become known as sasa kamaboko throughout Japan